 Author Avatar: They physically resemble cactus and Dennis Wedin.
 Their dialog not only alludes to independent game development, but it is more or less addressed to the player, telling them that the only thing that matters was that they had some fun from the experience.

 Awful Truth: They will mock the Biker for not getting the big picture if he doesn't read their files, and tell him that he's better off killing them anyway.

-An actor portraying Jacket in the movie Midnight Animal, wearing the Aubrey mask.
-His character is referred to as the Pig Butcher.
-He is haunted by nightmares of the original Jacket asking him questions from the first game.
+An actor portraying Jacket in the movie Midnight Animal, wearing the Pig mask ("Aubrey").
+His character in the film is referred to as the Pig Butcher.
+He is haunted by nightmares of the original Jacket, who torments him over his role in the film.

 Becoming the Mask: The version of Jacket in his nightmares tells him that this is happening.